horizontalsystems/blockchain-crypto-guides/fundamentals/2-wallets-explained.md

 These blockchains are separate entities and not really related although might be quite similar in many technological aspects.

-The notion of someone owning Bitcoin or Ethereum is quite different from the idea of traditional cash in your wallet or even bank account.
+The notion of someone owning Bitcoin or Ethereum is quite different from the idea of traditional cash in your wallet.

 > The ownership in cryptocurrency means the ownership of special cryptographic key which has a power to spend a certain amount of crypto.

 So, when someone says s/he has 5 Bitcoins what this essentially means is that this person is in the possession of the cryptographic key that can spend 5 Bitcoins.

 When a person sends 1 Bitcoin to another person, the sender uses his/her cryptographic key to sign off 1 Bitcoin from the available balance and pass the ownership of that 1 Bitcoin to the recipient.
-After the transaction has taken place (i.e. was added to history of records), that 1 Bitcoin can only be spent by the cryptographic key belonging to the recipient.
+After the transaction has taken place, that 1 Bitcoin can only be spent by the cryptographic key belonging to the recipient.

 So, the takeaway point here is that the ownership of certain amount of crypto basically means the ownership of special cryptographic key.